Mistakes made regarding insulation - how it can affect a garden room or garden office.

 Insulated roller blinds are one answer, they re-balance the room thermally, making the window areas many times warmer than even quadruple glazing.
 Trouble is, who wants to close the blinds and thereby black the windows out during the day?

 Solar gain is another problem with large expanses of glass as you have a greenhouse effect and can 'fry' in the summer, especially if your studio faces south.

-We use tinted glass more and more as solar glass itself is so dear and a plastic film on the inside of the glass reduces solar gain a lot.
+We use tinted glass more and more as the solar glass itself is so dear and a plastic film on the inside of the glass reduces solar gain a lot.
 Plus we can use heavier or lighter tints depending on which direction the glass is facing.
-This also has a slightly beter effect in winter as the plastic film on the inside face of the glass is warmer to the touch than glass alone.
+This also has a slightly better effect in winter as the plastic film on the inside face of the glass is warmer to the touch than glass alone.